Vietnam has one big advantage for travellers trying to work out an itinerary – it’s long and narrow.

 Unless you have a solid suggestion from someone else, I would suggest booking with one of the international companies that will give you security of purchase, so you can follow up if you don’t get what you expected.

-You can go as a day trip but that is far too rushed.
+You can go on a day trip but that is far too rushed.
 My suggestion for this itinerary would be to do one night in Ha Long Bay, staying on board one of the junk boats.
 The good news is that’s the standard way that people visit the region so there are lots of tours.

 Most trips will pick you up from your hotel in Hanoi and drop you back to Hanoi the next day, which makes things very convenient.